 Mickey Mantle's fame continued to grow.
 At the young age of 15, he was already playing semi-professional baseball.
-Mantle began playing for the Baxter Springs Whiz Kids in 1947 as short-stop, followed by a full season in 1948 and a partial season in 1949.
-The Whiz Kids was made up of local miners, minor league players, and high school players.
-While Mantle still lived in Commerce, he would travel to Baxter Springs to take part in his love of the game.
+Mantle began playing for the Baxter Springs Whiz Kids in 1947 as a shortstop.
+He played a full season in 1948 and a partial season in 1949.
+The Whiz Kids were made up of local miners, minor league players, and high school players.
+While Mantle still lived in Commerce, he would travel to Baxter Springs to take part in the games.

 It was during this time that he began to be noticed by professional baseball.
-In 1948, Tom Greenwade, a scout New York Yankees visited Baxter Springs to check out another recruit.
+In 1948, Tom Greenwade, a scout for the New York Yankees, visited Baxter Springs to check out another recruit.
 During his time there, he became fascinated with the young Mickey Mantle.
 During the game, Mantle hit two spectacular home runs, each while batting in a different style.

 After the game was over, Greenwood stopped Mantle and asked if he would like to play for the New York Yankees.
-Both father and son were shocked, but excited at the prospect.
+Both father and son were shocked but excited at the prospect.
 There was only one problem.
 To play for the New York Yankees, Mantle would have to wait until he graduated high school.
-Still, since that was only a couple years away, that would give Mantle more time to further his skills.
-Not going to risk passing up the opportunity, Mantle signed on for $140 a month with a $1,500 signing bonus.
+Still, since that was only a couple of years away, and that would give Mantle more time to further hone his skills.
+Not about to risk passing up the opportunity, Mantle signed on for $140 a month with a $1,500 signing bonus.

 By this time, Mantle had moved to Independence for the season.
 It was during this trip where he scored his first professional home run.
-This was on June 30, 1949 at Shulthis Stadium.
-Once the season was over, Mantle returned to Commerce for a brief period, where he worked with his father at the mines.
+This was on June 30th, 1949, at Shulthis Stadium.
+Once the season was over, Mantle returned to Commerce for a brief period during which he worked with his father at the mines.

 Having done so well in Independence, Mantle was promoted again to the Class-C Joplin Miners.
-During the 1950 year, he hit 26 home runs, had 136 RBI’s, and batted with a .383 average.
-While his at bats was highly successful, he continued to struggle with the short stop position.
-In later years, he would come to be known as a center fielder, even though he continued to play short stop on occasion.
+During the 1950 season, he hit 26 home runs, had 136 RBI’s, and batted a .383 average.
+While his at-bats were highly successful, he continued to struggle with the shortstop position.
+In later years, he would come to be known as a center fielder, even though he continued to play shortstop on occasion.

 Visiting Mickey Mantle’s Birthplace

 Located just a few blocks south of historic downtown Commerce, Mickey Mantle’s childhood home is nothing spectacular.
-Most people who go in search of it pass by it several times before finally realizing where it was.
-The house sits on the northeast corner of South Quincy Street and “C” Street.
-It is an unassuming structure with white chipped paint and a rather bland front porch.
+Most people who go in search of it pass by it several times before finally realizing where it is.
+The house sits on the northeast corner of South Quincy Street and C Street.
+It is an unassuming structure with chipped white paint and a rather bland front porch.
 The home itself is quite small, especially for someone as famed as Mickey Mantle.
 It was originally built as a four-square home.